Mature Masculine

 The Charlatan's Transformation

-When the Charlatan's energy is put right, it becomes honest insight aimed at helping people get well.
+When this energy gets put right, it becomes honest insight aimed at helping people get well.
 His sharp eye stops looking for leverage and starts paying attention.
 His ability to read people becomes something that walks them toward their own healing instead of away from it.
+The Charlatan heals by learning to feel without drowning.
+He must see how his manipulation has been protection from his own sensitivity.
+When he embraces his inner Wounded Child, he finds intuition that heals.

-The transformed Charlatan gets it: seeing clearly means nothing without caring about what you see.
+The transformed Charlatan gets it: seeing clearly means nothing without caring about what we see.
 Healing that works makes people stronger, not more dependent.
-You can't serve anyone if you think you're above them.
+We can't serve anyone if we think we're above them.

 Living with the Charlatan Shadow